myramade/hbcu_alexa/README.md

 Have you ever wanted to build your own Alexa Skill, but need a starting point?
 I got you covered.
 In this lab, you'll create your first Alexa Skill in about 10 minutes.
 I will reference Amazon AWS documentation and simplify some terms in order to help you wrap your brain around the basics.

-You're going to build an Alexa skill using different tools - including the Alexa Developer Console, AWS Lambda, and Amazon Blueprints.
+You're going to build an Alexa Skill using different tools, including the Alexa Developer Console, AWS Lambda, and Amazon Blueprints.

 ### Tools